The Art of Feng Shui

 Feng Shui is an ancient Chinese philosophy that examines the relationship of people to their environment, and shows us which influence this correlation has on our well-being.

-The practice of Feng Shui is based on the traditional Chinese understanding of the universe and its natural cycles and patterns.
+The practice of Feng Shui is based on the traditional Chinese understanding of the universe and its natural order, cycles and patterns.
 Key principles of Feng Shui is that everything is energy, we are always in interaction with our environment and everything is changing at every moment.
-An imbalance in your living environment reflects in your personal live.
+Imbalance of the natural cycles and order in your living environment is reflected in an imbalance in your personal life.

 Conceptual Feng Shui is a contemporary form of Feng Shui, It is understandable, logical and open to opportunities.